Skip to content

 PA Code of Conduct – All PAs on the Noticeboard are expected to sign a code of conduct before they are able to apply for work through the PA Noticeboard.

-Direct Payment factsheet – A Direct Payment is funding that an individual may receive from Adult Social Care to pay towards their PA support.
+Direct Payments factsheet– A Direct Payment is funding that an individual may receive from Adult Social Care to pay towards their PA support.

 Self-employed registration – HMRC – If you are not currently self-employed but wish to be, please visit here to register and obtain a Unique Tax Reference (UTR) number.